axell-brendow/database/README.md

 # database
-Repository for my Database discipline
+Repository for the discipline of Database